 While this is easy, brands and marketers need to make sure that influencers are following the guidelines and rules of both the FTC and the individual platforms that they’re appearing on.

-The one big rule that brands need to be particularly cognizant of that influencers don’t is to not intentionally use unrepresentative testimonials to mislead customers.
+The one big rule that brands need to be particularly cognizant of is to not intentionally use unrepresentative testimonials to mislead customers.

 Influencers can do a lot to help your business, and being an influencer may literally be the basis of their business.

 In order to stay in the goodwill of your customers, social media platforms, and even the FTC, remember to follow all influencer marketing guidelines to maintain transparency and authenticity.